matthewfranglen/java-tools-dependency-injection-presentation/NOTES.md

 Used exclusively in the first versions of Spring.

+---

+[Show lego booklet slide]

-The XML approach attacks the configuration problem.
+The XML separates the wiring of the application from the individual classes.
-The core problem in dependency injection is the separation of the application wiring from the individual components.
+This is like the instruction booklet which comes with lego - it tells you how to compose the application from the parts.

-[Show lego pieces and instruction booklet]

-The XML was verbose and specific.
+This separation of configuration and implementation allows the implementor to be completely unaware of spring.

+---

+[Show xml example slide]

+This XML creates two beans.

+It is verbose and requires learning a new language (the XML Domain Specific Language of Spring Dependency Injection).
+It's fair to say that a lot of people did not like this.

 ##### Reflection